How To increase your google rankings

 You can add your website today, it takes about 10 minutes and you will have your first backlink!

-Step 7 - Be active on Social Media
+Step 8 – Get active On Social Media

-Ensure your content is keyword rich, i.e. the descriptions contain keywords.
+Again, as before, also ensure your social media content is keyword rich, i.e. the descriptions contain keywords.
 In the vegan chocolate example, if you had a Youtube channel, the description of each video would include keywords such as vegan chocolate, dairy free chocolate, etc. Note: keywords can be more than one word.

 Hopefully that’s given you some ideas.
 It really works as you can see from the results above so I strongly urge you to spend a few hours this week optimising your website.